Church Vitality Consulting

-Westfield’s story is a common one for New England churches.
+Westfield Church is back.
+After decades of decline and struggle, it’s once again a thriving, vital congregation.
+Its story–at least the first partis a common one for New England churches.
 Historic congregations find themselves in the early years of a new millennium struggling to figure out how to remain firmly rooted in the traditions they hold dear while looking for ways to become and remain relevant in a society and culture that is constantly evolving.
 It’s not an easy process and there are no easy answers.

 Like any challenge that needs solving, you start with what you’ve got.
 The good people of Westfield have a lot going for them, but what struck me as a particularly wonderful set of assets are these: we share a deep and abiding commitment to the community; our life centers around worship; and we own a beautiful, old building.